whyolet/txtt/README.md

 * Multiline text is returned as a literal string value.
 * It includes empty lines if any.
 * It includes the trailing newline as recommended for whole files.
+* After the [Indented value](#indented-value) rule deletes the indentation, remaining leading and trailing whitespace is not trimmed.
 * Escape sequences are not supported because any unicode character including any kind of newline can be represented here as is.

 ### Map